 Learn how to import purchase bills in batches to QuickBooks Online.

 Do you need to import a batch of purchase bills quickly into QuickBooks Online?
-If you're a QuickBooks Online Essentials or Plus user, you can easily do this.
+If you're a QuickBooks Online Essentials, Plus, or Advanced user, you can easily do this.

 Step 1: Prep your CSV file

 Before you import your data, you need to prep your CSV (or Excel) file accurately.

 - Bill Date

 - Line Amount